Zahara Mitu

-Zahara Mitu is a Bangladeshi film actress and presenter.
+Fatematuz Zahara Mitu (জাহারা মিতু) is a Bangladeshi film actress and presenter.
 She started her career with the 2017 Miss World Bangladesh beauty pageant.
 In 2019, she made her acting debut in the Bangladeshi film Agun, which is yet to release.
 In 2023, Mitu's performance in Joy Bangla was her first to be widely distributed in theaters.
+(Note: multiple sources:)

+Early life

+Mitu born on 20 June in Chittagong.

 Career

 In 2019, Mitu started her career with the 2017 Miss World Bangladesh beauty pageant.
 In October 2019, Mitu started her career as an actress in Dhallywood movie Agun, directed by Shakib Khan.
-In 2023, Mitu's performance in Joy Bangla was her first to be widely distributed in theaters.
+In 16 December 2022, Mitu's performance in Joy Bangla was her first to be widely distributed in theaters.